top of page

 Grocery and Market Vocabulary (No Mercado)

-Shopping for food in Portuguese-speaking countries is one of the best ways to practice vocabulary in a low-pressure setting.
+Shopping for food in Portuguese speaking countries is one of the best ways to practice vocabulary in a low pressure setting.
+Markets and grocery stores give you a chance to see food in Portuguese labeled right on the shelves, reinforcing what you have studied.

 Useful shopping phrases: